getyourguide/DDataFlow/README.md

 ![ddataflow overview](docs/ddataflow.png)

-You can find our documentation in the [docs folder](https://github.com/getyourguide/DDataFlow/tree/main/docs).
-And see the complete code reference [here](https://code.getyourguide.com/DDataFlow/ddataflow/ddataflow.html).
+You can find our documentation under this [link](https://code.getyourguide.com/DDataFlow/).

 ## Features